amail/alphamail-erlang-client/README.md

 AlphaMail supports templating ([Comlang](http://docs.amail.io/?section=comlang)), DKIM signatures and reliable delivery.
 Beside that, we got awesome statistics.

 To use this service you need an account.
-You can sign up for an free account on our website.
+You can sign up for a free account on our website.

 http://www.comfirm.se/